- Existence: 1918 - 1996

 Abstract Grant Sawyer was a Nevadan, democrat, and governor of Nevada.
 Newspaper clippings about Nevada Congressman Walter Baring (democrat) include articles about Baring, his personal appearances, and his politics (1964-1966).

-Abstract Program for a special live broadcast featuring four former and one current Nevada governors discussing their experiences.
+Overview The Gathering of Governors was a special live broadcast on KNPB Channel 5 featuring four former and one current Nevada governors discussing their experiences.
+The collection contains the program for the broadcast.

 Identifier: AC 0295